NewTec-GmbH/esp32-can-iot/Hardware/README.md

 ## Version 1.1
 2 Main Errors were found on Version 1.0:
 * Tx and Rx Signals from the CAN Transceiver were inverted
-* The 5V Supply for the Relays was located after a diode, which prevwnted the use of the relays when connected only through USB Supply.
+* The 5V Supply for the Relays was located after a diode, which prevented the use of the relays when connected only through USB Supply.

 In the new version were these two changes made and after testing it resolved in success.